Eight Daoist immortals – ink painting by a contemporary Chinese artist

-Taoism teaches how to understand the whole drama and all the roles on the stage, not just yours.
+Taoism helps you to see the whole drama and entire cast on the stage, not just the role that you play.

-Buddhism teaches how to leave the stage and be yourself.
+Buddhism assists you to leave the stage and be your real self.

 Cao Guojiu (曹国舅)

-Cao Guojiu is said to be a song Dynasty emperor’s brother-in-law.
-Although living a privileged life, he observed how people’s soul could be easily damaged by the fleeting earthly power and wealth which would require countless lifetimes to redeem, hence went to the wilderness to seek a way (Dao) to rise to the occasion.
+Cao Guojiu is said to be the brother-in-law of a Song Dynasty emperor.
+Despite living a privileged life, he was troubled to observe how people’s souls could be easily corrupted by power and wealth which would require countless lifetimes to redeem, hence he left the life of luxury and self-exiled to the wilderness to seek a way (Dao) to rise to the occasion.